 As society becomes ever more reliant on digital processes, traditional mechanisms of conducting business have become more automated, with a number of industry sectors eager to tap into an in increasingly tech-savvy consumer base.
 While the last ten years have seen a plethora of electronic communication devices enter the marketplace, there has also been a demonstrated need for companies to replace paper-based processes with more efficient models, and e-signatures built on digital signature technology are leading the way.

 While e-signature has become commonplace in digital processes, there are still misconceptions as to how digital signature technology fits into the picture.
 Electronic signatures have been recognized as a legal concept in federal law since the year 2000, but to the average person, a digital signature is the same thing.
 However, e-signatures and digital signatures are clearly distinct, and this is evident in their core functions.

 An electronic signature is, like its paper equivalent, a legal concept.
 According to the U.S Electronic Signatures in Global and National Commerce Act, an e-signature is an "electronic sound, symbol, or process attached to, or associated with, a contract or other record and adopted by a person with the intent to sign a record."

-Digital signatures, on the other hand, refers to the encryption / decryption technology on which an electronic signature solution is built.
+Digital signature, on the other hand, refers to the encryption / decryption technology on which an electronic signature solution is built.
 A digital signature alone is not a type of electronic signature.
 Rather, digital signature encryption secures the data associated with a signed document and helps verify the authenticity of a signed record.
 Used alone, it cannot capture a person's intent to sign a document or be legally bound to an agreement or contract.